-- you can take a loan for any reason. - generally, the maximum length of your loan is 5 years; if the loan is for the purchase of a primary residence, the maximum length of the loan is 15 years. - loan repayments are made by payroll deduction. - interest rate is prime rate plus 1% based on the prime rate in effect at the time your loan is processed. - there are no fees for taking a loan.
+- you can take a loan for any reason. - generally, the maximum length of your loan is 5 years; if the loan is for the purchase of a primary residence, the maximum length of the loan is 15 years. - loan repayments are made by payroll deduction. - interest rate is prime rate plus 1% based on the prime rate in effect at the time your loan is processed. - there is a \$50 initiation fee for each new loan that you request (this fee is subject to change in the future).

-Your VESTED account balance is security (serves as collateral) for the loan.
-If you have any Roth 401(k) contributions and earnings, Roth ROLLOVER CONTRIBUTIONS and earnings, Roth catch-up contributions and earnings, in-plan Roth conversion amounts in the Plan, or MMC fixed company contributions transferred from the Marsh & McLennan Companies 401(k) Savings & Investment Plan, these amounts will be applied as collateral for a loan but will not be a source of funds for the loan.
+Your vested account balance is security (serves as collateral) for the loan.
+If you have any Roth 401(k) contributions and earnings, Roth rollover contributions and earnings, Roth catch-up contributions and earnings, in-plan Roth conversion amounts in the Plan, or MMC fixed company contributions transferred from the Marsh & McLennan Companies 401(k) Savings & Investment Plan, these amounts will be applied as collateral for a loan but will not be a source of funds for the loan.